Autonomous sales agent checklist: 27 features that actually matter (not just AI widgets)

-Agentic CRM is the new positioning arms race.
-Pipedrive, for example, announced a “next-generation AI CRM with agentic experience” built around “24/7 digital teammates” that can proactively guide reps while keeping them in control.
+"Agentic" is the new positioning arms race.
+CRM vendors now promise AI that does the work for you.
+Pipedrive, for example, announced a "next-generation AI CRM with agentic experience" built around "24/7 digital teammates" that proactively guide reps while keeping them in control.
 (Pipedrive newsroom)

-TL;DR: This agentic crm checklist is a demo-ready scorecard of 27 features that actually determine whether an “agentic CRM” can take safe, useful actions (not just generate text).
+This checklist is a demo-ready scorecard of 27 features that separate the two.
 Use it to evaluate actionability, controls, trust, observability, feedback loops, and data hygiene.
-Expect vendors to talk about autonomy.
+Expect every vendor to talk about autonomy.
 Your job is to verify guardrails, auditability, and measurable outcomes.

-What “agentic CRM” actually means (so you can score vendors fairly)
+What "autonomous" should actually mean (so you can score vendors fairly)

-An agentic CRM is a CRM where AI can do more than suggest next steps.
-It can plan and execute actions across your sales workflow, using your data, your rules, and your tools, with human oversight.
+An autonomous sales agent does more than suggest next steps.
+It can plan and execute actions across your outbound workflow, using your data, your rules, and your tools, with human oversight.

 That "take action" piece is the line between:

-• Agentic workflows: enroll a lead into a sequence, update fields, route to the right rep, schedule meetings, log activity, create tasks, and escalate for approval when risk is high
+- Autonomous workflows: build a target list, enroll a lead into a sequence, send from a warmed mailbox, route to the right rep, schedule meetings, log activity, and escalate for approval when risk is high

 This is not theoretical.
 Salesforce, for instance, positions Agentforce as autonomous agents that can "take action" across business functions.
 (Salesforce Agentforce, GA press release)

-How to use this agentic CRM checklist in demos and trials
+How to use this checklist in demos and trials

 Use a simple scoring method: